escowles/recipes/_posts/1969-12-31-berry-trifle.md

 3 Tbsp. sugar

 * Heat cream over medium heat until steaming.
-* Mix egg yolks and sugar, and add hot cream and mix thoroughly.
+* Mix egg yolks and sugar, then slowly pour in hot cream while mixing.
 * Heat mixture on low heat, stirring constantly, until thick enough to coat the back of a metal spoon.
 * Remove from heat and allow to cool.
+* Place plastic wrap on the surface of the custard to prevent a skin forming, if not immediately making the trifle.

 ### Trifle:

-1 sponge cake, pound cake, etc.
+1 pound cake
 1 cup raspberry jam
-4 oz. fresh raspberries
-4 oz. fresh blueberries
-4 oz. fresh strawberries
+1 lb. mixed berries
 10 oz. heavy cream

-* Cut cake into sections, spreading each slice with jam.
+* Cut cake into thin slices, spreading each slice with jam.
 Line trifle dish.
-* Top cake with fruit and custard, making layers.
+* Top cake with fruit and custard, repeating layers of cake, jam, fruit and custard.
 * Top with whipped cream and remaining fruit (reserve best fruit for decoration).